Battle of Merville Gun Battery: Aftermath

-After the British had withdrawn, the Germans reoccupied the battery position.
-Steiner was unable to see Sword from his command bunker, so even though he was able to get two of his guns back in action, he was unable to direct accurate fire onto the landings.
-However, observers with the 736th Infantry Regiment, holding out at La Brèche, were able to direct his guns until that position was neutralised.
+After the Germans reoccupied the battery position, Steiner was unable to see Sword from his command bunker, so even though he was able to get two of his guns back in action, he was unable to direct accurate fire several miles short of the landings.
+However, observers with the 736th Infantry Regiment, holding out at La Brèche, were able to direct his guns in that direction until that position was neutralised.

-On 7 June, the battery was assaulted again by two troops of commandos from No. 3 Commando, part of the 1st Special Service Brigade.
-The attack in daylight was repulsed with heavy losses to the commandos.
-As they withdrew, they were engaged by the battery's guns firing over open sights.
 The British never succeeded in completely destroying the battery, and it remained under German control until 17 August, when the German Army started to withdraw from France.